 You should also be aware of some of the common scams that criminals run in the name of the IRS so you can recognize the signs.
 Below, we’ll go over some common IRS scams to watch out for, as well as what to do if you encounter a scammer.

 Perhaps the most common IRS scams are phone calls.
 These scams are considered vishing, the voice version of phishing attacks.
 Often, scammers use robocalls, or a prerecorded message.
 Many use spoofing to make the phone call look like it’s really coming from the IRS or the Taxpayer Advocate Service (TAS).
 Some scammers may use fake badge numbers and IRS titles, or become aggressive or even insulting.
-If you experience the following tactics, assume that it is a scam phone call:
+If you experience the following tactics, assume that it is an IRS scam phone call:

 - An unexpected phone call about a tax refund